Advanced: Offline Maps

 If you’d like a real custom Map-Tile-Pack, you can easily produce them yourself.
 Here’s how:

-First download the TrekBuddy Atlas Creator.
+First download the Mobile Atlas Creator (MobAC).
 It’s a great software and it’s free!

 Select …